Matty-El/velo-route/README.md

 Heroku will receive the code from Github and host the app using the required packages.
 Click on **Open app** in the right corner of your Heroku account.
 The app will open and the live link is available from the address bar.

-**To run the project locally**

-To clone this project from GitHub.

-1. Open the project repository on GitHub and click the **Code** dropdown button.
-2. Select the **HTTPS** tab and copy the URL.
-3. Open your terminal (Mac OS, Linux) or Git-Bash terminal (Windows).
-4. Change the current working directory to the location where you want the cloned directory to be created.
-5. Type **git clone**, enter a space and then paste the URL copied from GitHub.
-6. Press **Enter** and the local clone will be created in the specified directory.

 ---

 ## Challenges